compomics/meta-proteome-analyzer/README.md

 ## MPA Portable ##

 **MPA Portable** is a light-weight and stand-alone software for the identification of proteins and in-depth analysis of metaproteomics (and also proteomics) data.
-The MPA software uses X!Tandem and OMSSA as search engines and takes MGF spectrum files as input.
-The server application is included within the application and user-provided FASTA databases are formatted automatically.
+The MPA software currently supports the database search engines X!Tandem and OMSSA and takes MGF spectrum files as input.
+User-provided FASTA databases (preferably UniProtKB) are formatted automatically.
-*Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use one of the provided batch files.
+*Please note:* MPA Portable can be run directly on your desktop PC or laptop and no separate installation is needed: just double-click the provided JAR file or use the provided batch file (see below on this page).

 ---